Skip to main content

 FROM client_orders;

-AVG(DISTINCT column) is not the same as AVG(column), the former excludes duplicate values.
+Note: AVG(DISTINCT column) is not the same as AVG(column), it excludes duplicate values.

 What's the difference between DISTINCT and UNIQUE?

-• In SELECT: DISTINCT is the SQL standard.
-UNIQUE is a non-standard synonym supported only in some systems.
+• In a SELECT query: DISTINCT is the SQL standard; UNIQUE is a non-standard synonym used in some systems.

-• In CREATE TABLE: Only UNIQUE is valid, as it's a constraint rather than a query modifier.
+• In CREATE TABLE: Only UNIQUE is valid — it’s a constraint, not a query modifier.

 Nested Aggregates (Subqueries)